ricardopmarinho/simulte/README.md

 ========================== SO FAR ==========================

-Sending HOP_FWD message
+Hop message working for static scenario with 4 devices

 ========================== NEXT ============================

-When eNB receives the HOP_FWD message, the simulation crashes
+Not working for the simulation with mobile nodes

 ========================== LAST UPDATE======================

-Dec 6th 2019
+Dec 10th 2019